HebiRobotics/jfx-static-feature/README.md

 ### macOS

-macOS requires Cocoa to own the main thread, which tends to complicate things.
-We were able to fix `Application::launch` by doing a proper handoff using substitutions, but without hacking into brittle GraalVM behavior, non-Headless applications that boot the toolkit via `Platform::startup` from `main` hang forever.
-We added an error explaining the options to at least remove unexpected application hangs:
+macOS requires Cocoa to own the main thread, which tends to complicate things. `Application::launch` works because a substitution hands the first thread over to Cocoa while the launcher waits. `Platform::startup` has to return to its caller, so the same handoff is not possible and calling it from `main` would hang forever.
+It now fails fast with an error instead:

 Such cases need a separate launcher that keeps the first thread in a run loop and calls `main` from a background thread, e.g., the
 [native-launchers-maven-plugin](https://github.com/HebiRobotics/native-launchers-maven-plugin).
 The same goes for shared libraries where user applications own the main thread.